calogica/dbt-expectations/.github/pull_request_template.md

 ## Summary of Changes

-(Succint summary of the changes introduced by this PR)
+(Succinct summary of the changes introduced by this PR)

 ## Why Do We Need These Changes